 });The URL can be fake.
 The shape has to be real.

 Finally, the soft assertion.
-The first search test has three visibility assertions in a row — the article, the author text, and implicitly the add button on the second test.
-Rewrite those to expect.soft so a failure reports all three mismatches instead of bailing on the first one.
+The homepage smoke already checks several navigation links in a row.
+Rewrite that block to expect.soft so a failure reports every mismatched link instead of bailing on the first one.
 Run the suite.
 Commit.

 Stretch